 When I was a young mom, I had much inner work to do.
 Attuning to children requires that we know who we are.
 As a mother, I had the best of intentions.
 I read reams of parenting books.
 I studied attachment parenting.
 I wrote journals filled with inspiring parenting quotes.

-For those of us who are parents, we know we love our children intensely, but understanding how to attune to our children is different than love.
-As Gabor Mate MD writes:
+For those of us who are parents, we know we love our children but understanding how to attune to our children is a different matter.

 "Attunement is the real language of love, the conduit by which the pre-verbal child can realize she is loved.
 Attunement is a subtle process.
 It is deeply instinctive and is easily subverted when the parent is stressed, depressed or distracted.